-Several studies have been conducted with some fenugreek preparations in order to evaluate their efficacy in patients with oestrogens or androgens deficiency (Table 19).
+Several studies have been conducted with some fenugreek preparations in order to evaluate their efficacy in patients with oestrogens or androgens deficiency (Table 17.

-Steels et al. (2017) performed a double-blind, randomized, placebo-controlled trial to evaluate the efficacy of T. foenum- graecum seed dry extract 33:1 (equivalent to 9.9-g dry herb, standardized for a minimum of 50% of furostanol saponins), 300 mg oral daily (12 weeks), in reducing menopausal symptoms.
-115 women aged 40 to 65 were included, 54 completed test group, 50 completed the placebo group.
-Specific Quality of Life (MENQOL) questionnaire, estradiol levels and biochemical blood parameters were measured.
+Steels et al. (2011) performed a double-blind, randomised, placebo-controlled trial to evaluate the efficacy of Trigonella foenum-graecum seed dry extract 33:1 (equivalent to 9.9 g dry herb, standardised for a minimum of 50% of furostanol saponins), 300 mg oral daily (12 weeks), in reducing menopausal symptoms.
+One hundred fifteen women aged 40 to 65 were included, 54 completed test group, 50 completed the placebo group.
+The Menopause-Specific Quality of Life (MENQOL) questionnaire, oestradiol levels and biochemical blood parameters were measured.
 Authors suggested that the preparation was effective for reducing vasomotor symptoms and associated menopausal symptoms.

-A randomized, double-blinded, placebo-controlled trial to assess the effect of an hydroethanolic standardized extract of fenugreek seed husks DER 18:1 (w/w), rich in protodioscin, trigonellin and 4-hydroxyiosleucin, on plasma oestrogens and postmenopausal discomforts (scores of Greene Climacteric Scale, short form SF-36® and structured medical interview) was published by Begum et al. (2016).
-88 Women included, 32 completed test group, receiving 500mg - 1000 mg/day during 90 days, 36 completed the placebo group.
-A significant increase in plasma estradiol (p<0.01) (120%) and improvements on various postmenopausal discomforts and quality of life were observed.
+A randomised, double-blinded, placebo-controlled trial to assess the effect of an hydroethanolic standardised extract of fenugreek seed husks DER 18:1 (w/w), rich in protodioscin, trigonellin and 4-hydroxyiosleucin, on plasma oestrogens and postmenopausal discomforts (scores of Greene Climacteric Scale, short form SF-36® and structured medical interview) was published by Begum et al. (2016).
+Eighty-eight women included, 32 completed test group, receiving 500 mg - 1000 mg per day during 90 days, 36 completed the placebo group.
+A significant increase in plasma oestradiol (p<0.01) (120%) and improvements on various postmenopausal discomforts and quality of life were observed.
 All subjects in the extract group reported reduction of hot flashes, while 32% reported no hot flashes.
 No adverse events were reported.

 There is no information available that fenugreek has been in medicinal use within the EU for at least ten years for the treatment of menopausal symptoms.
-The reported clinical studies included only a few number of patients and a limited duration of treatment according to the guideline for Hormone Replacement Therapy of Oestrogen Deficiency Symptoms in Postmenopausal Women (EMEA/CHMP/021/97) for the evaluation of symptom efficacy Thus, the results can not be considered as relevant for the establishment of a well-establish use monograph.
+The reported clinical studies included only a few number of patients and a limited duration of treatment according to the guideline for Hormone Replacement Therapy of Oestrogen Deficiency Symptoms in Postmenopausal Women (EMEA/CHMP/021/97) for the evaluation of symptom efficacy.
+Thus, the results cannot be considered as relevant for the establishment of a well-establish use monograph.

-In the study by Maheshwari et al., 2017, an one-arm, open-labelled, multi-center study was designed in order to evaluate the effects of the oral administration of 500 mg /day (12 weeks) of T. foenum-graecum seed extract enriched in 20% protodioscin (patented - details not given) on testosterone levels, sperm profile, sperm morphology, libido and sexual health of 50 male volunteers (age: 35 to 65 years) diagnosed with symptomatic hypogonadism.
+In the study by Maheshwari et al. (2017), an one-arm, open-labelled, multi-centre study was designed in order to evaluate the effects of the oral use of 500 mg per day (12 weeks) of Trigonella foenum-graecum seed extract enriched in 20% protodioscin (patented - details not given) on testosterone levels, sperm profile, sperm morphology, libido and sexual health of 50 male volunteers (age: 35 to 65 years) diagnosed with symptomatic hypogonadism.
 The authors reported that free testosterone level was increased by 1.47-fold with a significant decrease in abnormal sperm morphology.

 There is no information available that fenugreek has been in medicinal use within the EU for at least ten years for the treatment of symptomatic hypogonadism.
-The study was designed with only one-arm, open-labelled, in only 50 patients receiving a fenugreek extract enriched in 20% protodioscin and thus, it does not introduce the possibility for the establishment of a well-establish use monograph.
+The study was designed with only onearm, open-labelled, in only 50 patients receiving a fenugreek extract enriched in 20% protodioscin, and thus it does not introduce the possibility for the establishment of a well-establish use monograph.